RubixML/ML/README.md

 ```

 ### Sparse Random Projector
-The Sparse Random Projector uses a random matrix sampled from a sparse uniform distribution (mostly *0*s) to project a sample matrix onto a target dimensionality.
+The Sparse Random Projector uses a random matrix sampled from a sparse Gaussian distribution (mostly *0*s) to project a sample matrix onto a target dimensionality.

 ##### Continuous *Only* | Stateful